 Integration with existing tools?

 We do have APIs available.
-Our current integrations are: ServiceNow, PagerDuty, Jira (via webhooks).
+Our current integrations are: ServiceNow, PagerDuty, and Jira (via webhooks).

 How can I see what autonomous DevOps feels like?